SrinivasDhulipalla/lucene_example/README.md

 - functions(or function-access-controller): run a function at server
 - region(or pdx-based-crud-controller): view contents of region
-- queries(or query-access-controller): run oql query
+- queries(or query-access-controller): runs OQL queries only

 step 6: clean up
 ----------------